 The Src Kinase inhibition platform refers to novel small molecule compounds that have differentiated mechanisms of actions (MOAs) including: (1) the inhibition of the activity of Src Kinase and (2) the inhibition of tubulin polymerization.
 We believe the combination of the two mechanisms of action provides a broader range of anticancer activity compared to either mechanism of action alone.
 Our three key clinical product candidates in this platform are tirbanibulin (formerly KX2-391 or KX-01) ointment for actinic keratosis, pre-cancerous lesions and psoriasis; tirbanibulin oral for solid and liquid tumors, and KX2-361 (formerly KX-02) oral for glioblastoma multiforme (GBM).

-Tirbanibulin is a small molecule developed under our Src Kinase Inhibition platform that, as a free base, has advantageous physical properties for topical ointment formulations.
+Tirbanibulin (formerly known as KX-01 or KX2-391) is a small molecule developed under our Src Kinase Inhibition platform that, as a free base, has advantageous physical properties for topical ointment formulations.

 Tirbanibulin ointment has shown promising results in actinic keratosis, or AK, a pre-cancerous skin lesion.
 AK is a common disease that affects more than 55 million patients in the United States.
 If left untreated, 10-15% of AK lesions will develop into skin cancers.
 Currently available treatments are limited by severe local skin reactions such as vesicultation, pustulation, erosion and ulceration, which compromise patient compliance.
 A new ointment product with good clinical activity and a favorable side effect profile is expected to provide benefit to a greater number of patients and capture new market share for treatment of this condition.